westergu/hello-world/README.md

 # hello-world
-This is my Patchwork Amsterdam repository.
+This is my Patchwork Amsterdam repository with great references for places to eat and drink.

 ```ruby
 puts 'Hello World!'